Alcantara98/COSC326_Effective_Programming/README.md

 ### Notable Etudes
 * Etude04 was considered by many, including myself, to be the most difficult.
 Given a word and a dictionary containing potentially thousands of words, we had to find the best anagram.
 The problem involved a lot sorting, the use of hashtables, and DFS.
-I have plans to re-write in cpp in the future.
+I have plans to re-write this in cpp in the future.
 * Etude03 was also difficult.
 The use of regex may have made my life easier, but I decided not to.
 * Etude06 was pretty cool.
 I had to use Java's Graphics Interface which I hadn't touched in a long time.